-Standard 2: Ethics and Professionalism - Effective-The superintendents candidate acts ethically, legally, and with fiscal responsibility in accordance with professional norms and the Code of Ethics for Idaho Professional Educators.
+Standard 2: Ethics and Professionalism - Effective superintendents act ethically, legally, and with fiscal responsibility in accordance with professional norms and the Code of Ethics for Idaho Professional Educators.

-- 2(a) The superintendent acts in accordance with and promotes the Code of Ethics for Idaho Professional Educators. - 2(b) The superintendent acts ethically and professionally in personal conduct, relationships with others, decision making, stewardship of the district's resources, and all aspects of district leadership. - 2(c) The superintendent acts in accordance with and promotes the professional norms of integrity, fairness, transparency, trust, collaboration, perseverance, learning, and continuous improvement.
+- 2(a) The superintendent acts in accordance with and promotes the Code of Ethics for Idaho Professional Educators. - 2(b) The superintendent acts ethically and professionally in personal conduct, relationships with others, decision-making, stewardship of the district's resources, and all aspects of district leadership. - 2(c) The superintendent acts in accordance with and promotes the professional norms of integrity, fairness, transparency, trust, collaboration, perseverance, learning, and continuous improvement.

-Standard 3: Equity and Cultural Responsiveness - Effective The superintendents candidate strives for equity of educational opportunity and respect models and promotes a respectful and inclusive attitude for diversity within the school district and larger communities.
+Standard 3: Equity and Cultural Responsiveness - Effective superintendents strive for equity of educational opportunity and respect diversity.